-The Linear regulators offer voltage rails of 5V, 3.3V and 2.6V which can be determined by a hardware connection (see table at 2.2.2) for proper power up procedure.
+The Linear regulators offer, depending on the version, voltage rails of 5V, 3.3V and 2.6V which can be determined by a hardware connection (see table at 2.2.2) for proper power up procedure.
 Being supplied by the output of the Buck pre-regulator the power loss within the three linear regulators is minimized.